katarina-evolution/water_hack/README.md

 ## Overview

-The Water Hack application is a desktop Java application designed to help users track their daily water intake.
-With this app, you can easily add and remove water entries throughout the day to ensure you meet your hydration goals.
+The Water Hack application is a desktop Java application designed to assist users in tracking their daily water intake.
+Recognizing the importance of hydration for overall health, this application provides a user-friendly interface to help users manage their fluid consumption effectively.

 ## Key Features